Ground state properties of a Tonks-Girardeau Gas in a periodic potential: Many-body properties of TG gas in periodic potentials

+The position density distributions satisfy $\int \rho(x,x)dx=N$.
+Meanwhile, the position density distributions are periodic with period of 1 in the periodic potential, which can be clearly observed from Fig.~\ref{fig:epsart1}.
+So the position density distributions are normalized inside each well, which is independent of the system size in the commensurate case.
+Then the maximum of $\rho(x,x)$ is also independent of the system size, $\text{Max}\{\rho(x,x)\}\sim N^0$.
+Thus we have

+So this confirms our numerical result, $\lambda_0 \sim N^0$, which is shown in Fig.~\ref{fig:epsart2}, in the Mott-insulating phase.
+Thus we can infer that there is no BEC for the periodically trapped TG gas in the commensurate case.

-The fractional occupations of the lowest orbital, $f_{0}=\lambda _{0}/N$, with particle numbers $N$, in non-commensurate case for $N/M=1/3$ and $\gamma =2$ is shown in Fig.~\ref{fig:epsart4}.
-We can see that the fractional occupations of lowest orbital decrease with the particle number increases and will vanish in the thermodynamic limit.
-Doing finite size scaling of occupation number of lowest orbital in Fig.~\ref{fig:epsart5}, from which we can find that the occupation numbers of lowest orbital $\lambda _{0}$ shows power law dependence on the particle number $N$ of the system in non-commensurate case, i.e $\lambda _{0}\sim N^{0.56}$.
-So there is no BEC behavior also in the non-commensurate case.
+The fractional occupation of the lowest orbital, $f_{0}=\lambda _{0}/N$, as a function of particle number $N$, in the incommensurate case, $N/M=3/5$, and $\gamma =2$ is displayed in Fig.~\ref{fig:epsart3}.
+We see that the fractional occupation of the lowest orbital in the incommensurate case decreases with the increases of the particle number and will vanish in the thermodynamic limit.
+Doing finite size scaling of the occupation number of the lowest orbital in Fig.~\ref{fig:epsart4}, from which we find that the occupation numbers of the lowest orbital $\lambda _{0}$ shows power law dependence on the particle number $N$ of the system in the incommensurate case, i.e $\lambda _{0}\sim N^{\alpha}$ with $\alpha=0.51$ for the number of particles up to $N=249$.
+In Table I, we have made a list of the best converged exponents and the number of particles involved.
+Simple scaling arguments presented below show that the exponents will converge to 0.5 in the thermodynamic limit.
+This behavior of periodically trapped hard-core bosons in the incommensurate case is similar to the uniform system of hard-core bosons \cite{PJForrester,ALenard64} and harmonically trapped hardcore bosons \cite{TPapenbrock,PJForrester}.
+So there is also no BEC behavior for periodically trapped hardcore bosons in the incommensurate case.

+We display the scaled lowest natural orbital $\sqrt{N}\phi_0(x)$ for $N=25,81,165$ in the incommensurate case in Fig.~\ref{fig:epsart5}.
+The lowest natural orbital in the incommensurate case are periodic with period of 1, so we show the natural orbitals in one period only.
+We observe that the scaled lowest natural orbitals are $N$-independent function that depends only on the variable $x$ as $N$ increases.
+We find that the amplitude of the lowest natural orbital in the incommensurate case scales as $\phi_0(x)\propto N^{\beta}$ with $\beta=-0.5$.
+This scaling behavior is expected as the natural orbitals are normalized and extend from $0$ to $M$(in the order of $N$).
+Similarly, the lowest natural orbital in the commensurate case is also periodic with period of 1 due to the presence of periodic potential.
+The natural orbitals are all normalized, $\int|\phi_0(x)|^2dx=1$, then the amplitude of the lowest orbital also scales as $\phi_0(x)\propto N^{\beta}$ with $\beta=-0.5$ in the commensurate case.

+The scaling behavior of diagonal elements of SPRDM is $N^0$, as $\int \rho(x,x)dx=N $ and $x$ extends over an interval in the order of $N$.
+We know the off-diagonal elements qualitatively decrease as $N$ increases from Fig.~\ref{fig:epsart1}, to see this more clearly, we do finite size scaling of the off-diagonal elements, $\rho(0,M/2)$ , of SPRDM in Fig.~\ref{fig:epsart6}.
+It is clear from the figure that, with the increases of the particle number $N$, the interaction in the system gets stronger, then the off-diagonal element decreases.
+This indicates that the interaction suppresses the off-diagonal terms.
+Secondly, we find that off-diagonal element scales as $\rho(0,M/2)\propto N^{-1/2}$ with the particle number $N$.